dddappp/aptos-forms-demo/README.md

 >
 > Once the contract is published, you can use Aptos Explorer's Modules | Run feature to test it.
 > Here is an example form we've already deployed on testnet: https://explorer.aptoslabs.com/account/0xf0ee3187beaa48e56def59dbe52d7e932c3e559c28ae26568fa91ff9ae85e145/modules/run/main_form_aggregate/create?network=testnet

+### Generate submission page from schema

+We're still refining the tool for this step…

+#### Publish form submission page

+We're still refining the tool for this step…

 ## Test Off-chain Service